Roisin-Fallon/Programming_and_Scripting_Project_2019/README.md

 Below the diagonal axis represents histogram (Image 1) or distplot (Image 2) corresponding to the feature of that row .
 The histogram as stated above shows the univariate  distribution of the data.
 While thes scatterplot demonstrate the bivariate relationship between multiple pairwise features in the Iris data set [7; 8].

 Note I have decided to code one of the pairplots using sns.pairplot function while in the second I use sns.PairGrid which demonstrates pairplots can be coded in more than one way using seaborn.
 The sns.PairGrid is a class and hence requires plots to be filled in manually which explains why there are more lines required to plot essentially the same figure [10].
+A regression line was added to one of the scatterplots.

  <details><summary>Python Code</summary>
 <p>